morinlab/ProDuSe/docs/source/Quick Start.rst

     cd /path/to/ProDuSe/clone/
     python setup.py install

-This will automatically install all python dependencies
+This will automatically install all python dependencies.

 Setup ProDuSe configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^